pythonspeed/pip-compile-in-docker/README.md

 (Choose the matching Docker image for whatever Python version you actually use in production.)

+All requirements will be updated to their latest version whenever the script is run.

 Check-in both `requirements.in` and `requirements.txt` into version control, install your application dependencies using the latter, and update your dependencies by re-running this command.

 To learn more about what the tool is doing, see the [underlying `pip-tools` documentation](https://github.com/jazzband/pip-tools/).